Writing attendance notes: PSC elective

-Practical and interactive online workshop, with trainer monitoring of drafting in breakout rooms.
+Practical and interactive online workshop, with trainer review and help with drafting in breakout rooms.

 For trainees on induction, and for paralegals and apprentices.

-Example outline below for a 3-hour course (two sessions, duration of each agreed with the firm).
+Example outline below for a 3-hour course (two sessions, durations as agreed with each firm).

-Small groups of up to 12 preferred but higher numbers possible.
+Small groups of up to 12 preferred, but please discuss higher numbers with us.

 Why choose this skills course?

-Solicitors need to write clear and accurate attendance notes, but it takes time to acquire the necessary skills.
-This course introduces trainees to best practice and gives them a good base for developing these skills quickly and confidently.
+Solicitors need to be able to write clear and accurate attendance notes, but it takes time to acquire the necessary skills.
+This course introduces trainees to best practice and gives them a good base from which they can develop these skills quickly and confidently.

-Where a firm agrees, we familiarise trainees with the firm’s house style and other preferences by using its templates and showing example attendance notes.
+When a firm agrees, we familiarise trainees with the its house style and other preferences by using its templates and showing examples of real attendance notes.

 What will trainees achieve by attending?